-Youth Care Treatment Center and school has helped teens with alcohol addiction in Utah, Nevada, and Idaho for 30 years.
+Youth Care Treatment Center and school has helped teens with alcohol addiction all over the United States for 30 years.
 Our unique approach is based off of solid morals and beliefs to help adolescents be successful in turning their lives around.

 Learn more about alcohol addiction treatment at Youth Care Treatment Center in Utah